kt3k/packup/README.md

 - [ ] --dist-dir support (build)
 - [ ] doc web site in packup
 - [ ] optimize esbuild loading
+- [ ] give the example way of properly typing the typescripts
+  - Maybe use lib: ["dom"] ?

 # 0.2.0 roadmap